 Now take that displayed physical confidence one step further.
 For the presence required to speak successfully to the C-Suite and boards, you need to command your stage.

-Yes, you’ll sometimes be seated at a board table, and your displayed confidence in that case will depend upon your upper body gestures, your voice, and the pace of your remarks.
+Yes, you’ll sometimes be seated at a conference room table.
+In this case, your confidence will be displayed in your upper body gestures, voice, and the pace of your remarks.
 But let’s assume you’ll be standing as you present—without a doubt the best situation because you’ll be able to use full-body communication skills.

-As a speaker (again, as a speaker who leads), you are given a certain amount of space to speak in, and it is your job to command that space.
-Presenters who diminish themselves by not using the space they’re speaking in allow themselves to be controlled by that space—and it shows.
-“All the world’s a stage,” as Shakespeare reminded us.
-And if there’s ever a time you need to control that space, it’s when you’re speaking to leadership.
+As a speaker, i.e., the leader in the room at this time, it's your job to command your performance space.
+Presenters who lack confidence seem to shrink, not grow, in space.
+“All the world’s a stage,” Shakespeare reminded us.
+And if there’s ever a time you need to command your stage, it’s when you’re speaking "up" to leadership.

 How to End a Presentation Vividly and Memorably

 Now that you’ve concisely and compellingly given your CEO or board the essence of what you were there to say, and assumed command while doing it, you’re ready to seal the deal.
 This is the last step in your ability to speak memorably to the C-Suite, and it’s where you get to display your creative chops.

 Of the parts of a presentation—greeting, grabber, main points, supporting evidence, use of visuals, building in audience interaction, etc.—the conclusion is the speech element most likely to be short-changed, or even completely neglected.

 Yet it’s an absolutely necessary element to making your presentation resonate in the minds of your CEO or board.
 It’s not particularly difficult to make listeners pay attention while you’re speaking.
 But will they act on your recommendations over the coming weeks, months, or years?
 Will they retain the change of thinking or feelings you’ve been working hard to make happen?